iamfreelight/RK_RaceKit/README.md

-# ⬇️ The Vehicle Objects hiearchy & and all the scripts that go on the vehicle objects
+# ⬇️Scripts that go on the vehicle object root and children

 ![Shot showing all 8 vehicles in the editor](images/vehicle-shot2.jpg)